Back to search result Previous Next

 Kingdom: MineralXXX

-Origin (other sources): Balanophyllia spp.; tubular stalactitestalactitum tubiforme; Caryophillia spp.
+Origin in unofficial sources: Balanophyllia spp.; tubular stalactitestalactitum tubiforme; Caryophillia spp.

 Use: Medicinal